annagabain/annagabain/README.md

 ### Hi there 👋

-- 🕵️‍♀️ I’m looking for a Frontend / Fullstack Developer Traineeship at a larger company in Stockholm or remotely in Europe.
+- 🕵️‍♀️ **I’m looking for a Frontend / Fullstack Developer Traineeship at a larger company in Stockholm or remotely in Sweden.**
+- :mortar_board: Currently enhancing my frontend skills with **Lexicon** - the Swedish job market oriented school.

-- 🔭 I have recently finished working on my fifth and final Portfolio project with Code Institute:
+- 🔭 I have recently finished working on my final Portfolio project with **Code Institute**:
     -  Project title: Mom Network - Communication Tool for Busy Mothers.
-    -  It is a content- sharing web application with React and an API (Django Rest Framework) Back-End.
+    -  It is a content- sharing web application with **React** and an **API** (Django Rest Framework) Back-End.
     -  Users browse each other's content as well as add, edit and delete their own.

 - 👯 I’m looking for like-minded people: developers, designers, recruiters, product/project owners.